Drivers have several options for getting vehicle repair bills paid after a California car, truck or motorcycle accident. They can seek payment from:

 If your vehicle is "totaled,” the insurer may offer to find you a similar car to replace yours.
 More likely, they will offer to pay you the car's fair market value (up to your policy limit) minus any applicable deductible.

 You do not need to actually purchase a replacement vehicle with the money.
 You can use it however you want.

 You may need to haggle with the insurer or file an appeal to get them to agree to a reasonable “fair market value.”
 Showing articles saying the car is a classic or having receipts for aftermarket equipment that increases the vehicle's value may help.

 In any case, you are legally entitled to know how the insurer arrived at the cash settlement value.

 An experienced California accident lawyer can often help persuade the insurer to value your car for more than they otherwise would or appeal the decision on your behalf.

 Involved in a car accident in California?
 Call us for help…

 If you were in a motor vehicle accident, our experienced California accident lawyers may be able to help you recover compensation.

-Call us at (855) JUSTICE or fill out the form on this page to schedule a time to discuss your case with one of our knowledgeable California injury lawyers.
+Call us at (855) LAWFIRM or fill out the form on this page to schedule a time to discuss your case with one of our knowledgeable California injury lawyers.